cubiq/ComfyUI_FaceAnalysis/README.md

 The most obvious is to calculate the similarity between two faces.
 The best way to evaluate generated faces is to first send a batch of 3 reference images to the node and compare them to a forth reference (all actual pictures of the person).
 That will give you a baseline number that you can use to compare to generated images.

+> [!IMPORTANT]
+> **2025.04.14** - I do not use ComfyUI as my main way to interact with Gen AI anymore as a result I'm setting the repository in "maintenance only" mode.
+If there are crucial updates or PRs I might still consider merging them but I do not plan any consistent work on this repo.

 ## Installation

 You need to install either InsightFace or Dlib (or both).